AlaaAlassi/CppND-Capstone-Multi-Agent-A-Start/README.md

 # Warehouse Demo
-Now that we have validated the Multi Agent A* planner, we can utilze in an order fulfilment center scenario, where we have a of queue tasks and a queue of robots, and the demo shows how the robots can fulfil all the tasks without cliiding with each other or with the shelfs in the warehous. run the demo
+Now that we have validated the Multi-Agent A* planner, we can utilize it in an order fulfillment center scenario, where we have a queue of tasks and a queue of robots, and the demo shows how the robots can fulfill all the tasks without colliding with each other or with the shelves in the warehouse. run the demo
 ```
 cd build